 Below is the workflow:

-In the Above scenario, there are two Azure Functions used.
-One validates the product type weather it is a book or other products.
+In the Above scenario, there are two Functions used.
+One validates the product type whether it is a book or other products.
 And other Function retrieves the price of the book.
-Both the functions are used for the validation operation that can be triggered through the Logic Apps.
+Both the Functions are used for the validation operation that can be triggered through the Logic Apps.

 Being as a cloud service, Azure function has lot of advantages.
 Some of those advantages are highlighted below:

 Pay as you go model- Azure Functions comes in the Pay as you go model.
 User can pay only for what they use.
 For Azure functions, cost is based on the Number of Executions per month.
 Cost structure of Azure Functions are mentioned above in the Pricing Section.